JuliaLabs/Cassette.jl/docs/src/contextualdispatch.md

 begin
     Cassette.prehook(context, f, args...)
     %n = Cassette.overdub(context, f, args...)
-    Cassette.posthook(context, tmp, f, args...)
+    Cassette.posthook(context, %n, f, args...)
     %n
 end
 ```

-This transformation yields several extra points of overloadability in the form of various
+This transformation yields several extra points of overloadability in the form
-Cassette methods, such as [`prehook`](@ref), [`posthook`](@ref), and [`overdub`](@ref) itself.
+of various Cassette methods, such as [`prehook`](@ref), [`posthook`](@ref), and
-Together, these methods form Cassette's "contextual dispatch" interface, so called because it
+even [`overdub`](@ref) itself.
+Together, these methods form Cassette's
+"contextual dispatch" interface, so-named because it enables an extra context
-allows the extra context parameter to participate in what would normally be a simple dispatch
+parameter to participate in what would normally be a simple dispatch to the
-to the underlying method call.
+underlying method call.

 In this section of the documentation, we'll go over these functions in a bit more detail.